Rookie0x80/AIStudy-go/README.md

 ---

-**Tip**: Recommended to start learning from concurrency programming, this is Go language's most core and distinctive part.
-Run `cd 01_concurrency && go run .` to start your Go concurrency programming journey!
+**Tip**: Start with concurrency programming - this is Go's most distinctive feature and where it truly shines.
+Run `cd 01_concurrency && go run .` to begin exploring Go's powerful concurrency model!

 </div>